AlexandreYembo/study-training/Architecture/Microservices-Amazon-AWS/Docs/auth-aspnet-core-AWS-cognito.md

 Once you have your permission attached to your user, go to security credentials tab (on summary page).

-a) Create access key and it will generate a Access Key ID and Secret access Key.
+e) Create access key and it will generate a Access Key ID and Secret access Key.

-b) Download de .csv file that you will use for configuration of SDK.
+f) Download de .csv file that you will use for configuration of SDK.

-c) Go to windows explorer, on user root directory, create a folder .aws and a file credentials and must not have any extensions.
+g) Go to windows explorer, on user root directory, create a folder .aws and a file credentials and must not have any extensions.
 Then edit this file using the code below.
 ```
 [default]
 aws_access_key_id=XXX